Confirm-Solutions/imprint/docs/design/model/model.md

 For this particular binomial model, the number of unique parameter values is typically `O(log(d))`, which introduces massive memory and computation savings.
-Note that this optimization is only possible because a `model` attaches itself to the full `GridRange`.
+Note that this optimization is only possible because a `model` is aware of the whole range of grid-points.

 After sampling the RNG,
 we typically have to further compute the sufficient statistic, e.g. for the binomial example, the binomials are the sufficient statistic.
-Note that an exponential family only depends on the data through the sufficient statistic, so the test statistic used in computing false rejections should (in principle) only depend on the sufficient statistic.
+Note that an exponential family only depends on the data through the sufficient statistic, so the test statistic used to compute false rejections should (in principle) only depend on the sufficient statistic.
 However, it is entirely up to the user how to sample RNG and save the necessary information (sometimes we may need to save a quantity other than the sufficient statistic!).